DanielMessiana/Hobbyists/README.md

 # Hobbyists #
 <img width="1598" alt="Screenshot 2024-05-24 at 13 16 09" src="https://github.com/DanielMessiana/Hobbyists/assets/40705754/65ff4b4a-ee4f-40ca-a77a-7e64969d0c61">
-A social media website that aims to provide users with a place to find hobbies, share media about their hobbies, or find ways to participate in their hobbies.
+A social media website that aims to provide users with a place to find hobbies share media about their hobbies or find ways to participate in their hobbies.

 This intends to serve as a foundation for a multi-use social media platform, allowing users to share images of their hobbies or even sell/buy equipment related to the hobby.